HenriHyttinen/Ai-assistant/frontend/README.md

-# Numbers Don't Lie - Frontend
+# Frontend

-React + TypeScript frontend for the Numbers Don't Lie wellness platform.
+React + TypeScript frontend for the health and nutrition platform.
 Built with Vite, Chakra UI, and React.

 ## Features